 Who is responsible for obtaining compliance certificates when buying a house?

 In South Africa, the seller is responsible for providing the required compliance certificates before transfer.
-This is governed by the Offer to Purchase, which typically states that the seller must deliver valid certificates as a condition of the sale.
-For electrical compliance, the certificate must be issued by a registered electrician and must be less than two years old at the date of transfer.
+This is governed by the Offer to Purchase, which usually states that the seller must deliver valid certificates as a condition of the sale.
+For electrical compliance, the certificate must be issued by a registered electrician and be less than two years old at the date of transfer.
 For gas installations, the seller must provide a certificate from a registered LP gas installer.
-For water or beetle certificates, requirements vary by municipality and province.
-If certificates are outstanding when transfer is due, the conveyancer will not be able to proceed with registration.
+For water or beetle certificates, the requirements vary by municipality and province.
+If certificates are outstanding when transfer is due, the conveyancer cannot proceed with registration.
+As the buyer, confirm before you sign that the offer makes the seller responsible for every certificate the property needs, so there is no argument later about who pays when an inspection turns up work that has to be done first.

 What does a conveyancer do when you buy a house in South Africa?

-A conveyancer is an attorney qualified to handle property transfers and registered with the Law Society of South Africa.
-In a sale transaction, the conveyancer is typically appointed by the seller.
-Their role includes drafting the deed of sale or reviewing the offer, conducting searches at the Deeds Registry for existing bonds, servitudes, or claims on the property, preparing the transfer documents, and lodging the transfer at the Deeds Office for registration.
-They also manage the financial settlement between the parties, including the payment of transfer duty to SARS and registration fees to the Deeds Office.
-The conveyancer is not your personal attorney and does not advocate exclusively for you as a buyer.
+A conveyancer is an attorney qualified to handle property transfers and registered with the Legal Practice Council.
+In a sale, the conveyancer is usually appointed by the seller.
+Their role includes drafting the deed of sale or reviewing the offer, searching the Deeds Registry for existing bonds, servitudes, or claims on the property, preparing the transfer documents, and lodging the transfer at the Deeds Office for registration.
+They also manage the financial settlement between the parties, including the transfer duty paid to SARS and the registration fees paid to the Deeds Office.
+The conveyancer is not your personal attorney and does not act exclusively for you as the buyer.
+Because they act for the transaction rather than for you alone, it is often worth having your own attorney review the offer before you commit, especially on a complex or high-value purchase.

 What is transfer duty and who pays it?